jethomas2020/Plotly-Challenge/README.md

 # Step 1: Plotly

     Populate a dropdown menu with all of the Sample ID's.
 When an option is selected, this will update all of the charts.

-    N.B.
-If you look in your index.html, the event function optionChanged() is already included.
+    Within the index.html, the event function optionChanged() is already included.
     This function takes the value of each dropdown option.
-You need to define this function in your javascript.
+We defined this function in the javascript.

     Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.